B-Lamine/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line : displays the third line of the file iacta.
 7-file : creates a file named \*\\'"Best School"\'\\*$\?\*\*\*\*\*: containing the text "Best School".
 8-cwd_state : creates a file ls_cwd_content with the results of the command ls -al.
+9-duplicate_last_line : duplicate the last line of the file iacta and append it to it.